zephyrproject-rtos/zephyr/samples/basic/blink_led/README.rst

    :goals: build flash
    :compact:

-After flashing the image to the board, the user LED on the board should start to blinking as discussed in overview
+Change ``nrf52840dk_nrf52840`` appropriately for other supported boards.

+After flashing, the sample starts blinking the LED as described above.
+It also prints information to the board's console.